dask/dask/docs/source/dataframe.rst

 From an Array
 ~~~~~~~~~~~~~

-You can create a DataFrame from any slicable array like object including both
+You can create a DataFrame from any sliceable array like object including both
 NumPy arrays and HDF5 datasets.

 .. code-block:: Python